UltraStar-Deluxe/USDX/Game/Code/lib/SQLite/readme.txt

+5 June 2008
+Updated DLL to version 3.5.9 (built with MSVC 6.0) Added code from Andrew Retmanski to support prepared queries (see comments in SQLIteTable3.pas Lukas added support for named parameters - see comments in code User nebula enhanced error message; also modified code to call sqlite3_reset before checking error message

+27 Aug 2007
+Amended TSQLiteDatabase constructor to convert filename to UTF8,for compatibility with latest SQLite3 DLL.

+Updated DLL to version 3.4.2 (built with MSVC 6.0).

 14 Aug 2005

 The following changes were made by Lukas Gebauer (geby@volny.cz).
 In addition, some changes from a previous D5-compatible version were merged, and the supplied sqlite3.dll is updated to version 3.2.2